Vurv78/WebAudio/README.md

 ``number webAudioAdminOnly()``
 Returns 0 if webAudio is available to everyone, 1 if only admins, 2 if only superadmins.

+### WebAudio Type Methods

 ``void webaudio:setDirection(vector dir)``
-Sets the direction where the sound will play toward.
+Sets the direction in which the WebAudio stream is playing towards.
+Does not update the object.

-``void webaudio:update()``
-Updates all the information of the object and sends it to the client.
-You need to call this after running functions like ``play`` and ``setVolume``.

 ``void webaudio:setPos(vector pos)``
-Sets the position of the WebAudio stream.
+Sets the 3D Position of the WebAudio stream without updating it.
+Does not update the object.

 ``void webaudio:setVolume(number volume)``
-Sets the volume of the WebAudio stream, in a 0-100 range, 100 being 100%, 200 being 200%, etc. Will error if it is past ``wa_volume_max``.
+Sets the volume of the WebAudio stream, in percent format.
+200 is 2x as loud as normal, 100 is default.
+Will error if it is past ``wa_volume_max``.

 ``void webaudio:setTime(number time)``
 Sets the time in which the WebAudio stream should seek to in playing the URL.
+Does not update the object.

 ``void webaudio:setPlaybackRate(number rate)``
-Sets how fast the stream will play the URL.
-2 being twice as fast, 0.5 being half, etc.
+Sets the playback speed of a webaudio stream.
+2 is twice as fast, 0.5 being half, etc. Does not update the object.

 ``void webaudio:pause()``
-Pauses the Stream where it is currently playing, to be resumed with ``play``.
+Pauses the stream where it is currently playing, Returns 1 or 0 if could successfully do so, because of quota.
+Automatically calls updates self internally.

 ``void webaudio:play()``
-Sets the stream to play.
-Note you still need to call ``webaudio:update()`` after this, for this to work.
+Starts the stream or continues where it left off after pausing, Returns 1 or 0 if could successfully do so from quota.
+Automatically updates self internally.

 ``void webaudio:destroy()``
 Destroys the WebAudio object, rendering it useless.
-Frees another slot to make a WebAudio stream.
+It will silently fail when trying to use it from here on!
+This gives you another slot to make a WebAudio object

+``void webaudio:update()``
+Sends all of the information of the object given by functions like setPos and setTime to the client.
+You need to call this after running functions without running ``:play()`` or ``:pause()`` on them since those sync with the client.